 Some of the most crucial metrics for Mobile app user engagement can be:

-After a user downloads your app, you must ensure they complete the activation process like creating a user account, completing the onboarding process, or taking actions to get the most value out of your mobile app.
-You can calculate your activation rate by dividing the number of activation done in a certain period upon the total number of activation done, multiplied by a hundred.
+After a user downloads your app, you must ensure they complete the activation process, like creating a user account, completing the onboarding process, or taking actions to get the most value out of your mobile app.
+You can calculate your activation rate by dividing the number of activations done in a certain period by the total number of activations done, multiplied by a hundred.

 Start by deciding what app event you want to collect information about and integrate a specific API in your code to analyse your app’s activity.